DoRullings/DoRullings/README.md

-- 👋 Hi, I’m Thomas Gabrielsen.
-I was born in 1971 and live in Oslo, Norway
+- 👋 Hi, I’m Thomas Gabrielsen from Oslo, Norway.
+Father of two beautiful children.
-- 👀 I’m interested in computers and microcontrollers, programming, UI/UX, music, photgraphy, communication and politics
+- 👀 I’m interested in computers, microcontrollers and electronics in general, programming, UI/UX, guitarist, photographer, and much more.
-- 🌱 I’m currently learning.
-This sentence should stop here because I'll never stop learning.
-When it comes to new programming languages it must be Python.
-I've deleoped huge passion for Python.
-It is many years since I've wrote my first line of code in Python, but during the pandemic I've developed more in Python than in any other programming languages.
-I use Python a lot for prototyping and to create programs to automate repetitive tasks.
+- 🌱 I've deleoped passion for Python.
+It is many years since I've wrote my first line of code in Python, but the last couple of years I've been programming in Python a lot.
-- 💞️ I’m looking for developers, designers, communication consultants, etc, to collaborate on creating a comunication platfom to bring people with different ethical and political views together using positive reinforcement.
-I have started writing about this platform here:: https://github.com/DoRullings/communicate/
+- When I was a teenager I loved to open up and find out how different electric devices worked and tried to fix broken electronic appliences, something I still do.
+The recenty years I've started to fresh up and learn more about electronics, mainly low current DC electronics.
-- 📫 Contact me on: thomas@arton.no
+- 📫 Contact me on: gabrielsenator@gmail.com